rodalbird/rodalbird/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...teaching
+- 🔭 I’m currently working on ... serenity
-- 🌱 I’m currently learning ...Git
+- 🌱 I’m currently learning ... to live
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... friendship
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... staying alive
-- 💬 Ask me about ...
+- 💬 Ask me about ... love
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... knock on my door
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...
+I'm lost